 - 1. Log into the National FFA website at www.ffa.org - 2.
 Select Teacher/Advisor or Student Member (Students would obviously be logged in only as a student) - 3.
-Select Application Center from dashboard - 4.
-Select Local and State (Red Arrow) - 5.
-From the drop down menu select Kansas State Degree to create a new application - 6.
+Locate the Application Center in the Dashboard section of the website - 4.
+Find the box labeled Local and State and click on that image.
+If you haven't logged in yet by this time, it will ask you to do so. - 5.
+The Application Center will take you into the AET site and you can then select Kansas State Degree application from the drop down menu. - 6.
+Basic Set Up-select the SAE types and the rest of the pages will load based upon the type of SAE.
 On the left is a list of the pages the instruction page comes up automatically - 7.
 If you use AET you will have a #12 and if you do not want the application locked to the students AET records you need to unlock by clicking here.
-If your student does not have complete records in the AET you will want to unlock it. - 8.
-Basic Set Up- select the SAE types and the rest of the pages will load based on whether it is a placement or entrepreneurship SAE.
+If your student does not have complete records in the AET you will want to unlock it.

-When completing the application if you go to print and the PDF downloads with draft across the pages there are errors in the application and it will not be accepted for consideration.
-The pages have to be clear of the word draft when printed, no exceptions.
+When completing the application if you go to print and the PDF downloads with draft across the pages there are errors in the application, and it will not be accepted for consideration.
+The pages must be clear of the word draft when printed, no exceptions.